Our Practice Areas

 When you think about protecting your family’s future, what comes to mind?
 For most, it’s ensuring that the wealth they built during their lifetime can pass on to the next generation.
 But this doesn’t happen on its own, which means you need to secure experienced legal counsel to help you with all of your estate planning needs.

 We at Theander & Grimes, PLLC can help.
-With more than a decade of combined legal experience, we have the knowledge and skill necessary to guide our clients through estate planning and related matters.
+With more than a decade of combined legal experience, we have the knowledge and skills necessary to guide our clients through estate planning and related matters.
 Ensuring your loved ones are prepared for the future can start with reaching out to our Tomball elder law attorneys, who can craft an estate plan that’s unique to your financial situation and your family’s needs.

 It’s never too late to start planning for the future.
 If you’re a senior citizen with an outdated estate plan or without one at all, now is always a good time to fill the gaps to protect yourself and your loved ones.